izi-global/izir/README.md

 Why izi?
 ===================

-IZIR simply stands for Hopefully Useful Guide.
 This represents the project's goal to help guide developers into creating well written and intuitive APIs.

 --------------------------------------------